Art History 101

 13. Baroque

 The Baroque period roughly corresponds to the 17th century, and one of its important driving factors was the Reformation and the Counter-Reformation in the Church.
 In late 1517, Martin Luther posted his Ninety-five Theses to the door of the Wittenberg Castle Church.
 This act began what is known as the Reformation, which resulted in the birth of Protestantism.
-In turn, the Counter-Reformation began within the Catholic Church, who encouraged art with a religious theme.
+In turn, the Counter-Reformation began within the Catholic Church, which encouraged art with a religious theme.
 This art communicated drama, exuberance, and great emotion.

 The Baroque manifested a little differently in every country, depending on their social, economical, and political climate, but there are a few common points: a proliferation of landscape and still life painting, theatrical light and the use of chiaroscuro, paintings that show very dramatic and emotional moments, and biblical stories depicted in everyday settings.